NovaMoon/TwitchBot/README.md

 Logs the chat

-!wr "game" "category" pulls the data from the http://www.speedrun.com/ api!
+!wr "game" "category" pulls the data from the http://www.speedrun.com/ api!  # thanks to Litewarior

 #HOW-TO

-Simply download the master branch and run bot.py
+Download the master branch and run bot.py

 You have to edit cfg to your needs!

-add/remove commands in bot.py -
+add/remove commands in bot.py

+master branch has 2 commands to give you an example how it works. feels free to remove them.

+It is not recommended to use dev branch as it has more commands that are channel specific. but feel free to take a look on it

 # TODO

-ALL THE THINGS!